subvertnormality/mosaic/README.md

 You can adjust the rhythm for each channel individually, allowing for different clock divisions and swings.
 Plus, if you're looking to mix up the rhythm, channels can be set to fewer than the standard 64 steps, opening the door to polyrhythmic experiments.

-### Sequencer Pattern
+### Song Sequence

-The sequencer pattern rounds out the trio of foundational elements in _Mosaic_.
+The Song Sequence rounds out the trio of foundational elements in _Mosaic_.
 This entity encompasses all details from channels and patterns.
 This includes aspects from trig locks and scale preferences to merge modes and octave choices for a 64-step sequence.
-Within a scene, you're provided with 90 sequencer pattern slots, which can be linked to create a full song in the song mode page.
-All sequencer patterns can have their global length adjusted anywhere between 1 to 64 steps, which will apply to all channels.
+Within a scene, you're provided with 90 Song Sequence slots, which can be linked to create a full song in the song mode page.
+All Song Sequences can have their global length adjusted anywhere between 1 to 64 steps, which will apply to all channels.

 ### Scale

-Each sequencer pattern offers 16 scale slots.
-A single slot has a root note, a scale variation (eg Dorian, Major, etc), and a degree setting.
+Each Song Sequence offers 16 scale slots.
+A single slot has a root note, a scale variation (e.g. Dorian, Major, etc), and a degree setting.
 Scales can be selected in various ways: setting a default scale for a channel, designating scale trig locks for specific channels activated on certain steps, or setting global scale trig locks influencing all channels unless a particular channel-specific trig lock takes precedence.
 This flexibility paves the way for intricate chord progressions and the ability to add variation to patterns.

 ### Device

-Think of a device as a either an internal norns sound engine powered by [n.b.](https://github.com/sixolet/nb/tree/main), or a representation of a MIDI device in your workspace.
-Devices are applied per scene and are consistent across all sequencer patterns.
+Think of a device as either an internal norns sound engine powered by [n.b.](https://github.com/sixolet/nb/tree/main), or a representation of a MIDI device in your workspace.
+Devices are applied per scene and are consistent across all Song Sequences.

 n.b. devices are picked up automatically.
 Simply install the desired mod, and pick from the device picker menu.
 Be careful not to overwhelm your norns by adding too many internal sound engines to channels.

-Midi devices is primarily defined by attributes like MIDI destinations, device name, and CC MIDI destinations.
+Midi devices are primarily defined by attributes like MIDI destinations, device name, and CC MIDI destinations.
 While there are some ready-made device templates to get you started, param trig lock destinations can be customised.
 See the [device configuration section for setting up mosaic's config files](#Device-configuration) for information

 Midi devices can be set to load a stored patch using the params menu.
 For stock midi devices, all cc parameters are available to edit.
 A value of -1 against a midi parameter means the function is off.
 Changing the value will send the midi value to your midi device.
-When you load a mosiac script, the stored midi param values will be sent to your midi device, effectively loading a patch.
-It's possible in this way to stored all your sound's patch data with your mosaic patch.
+When you load a Mosaic script, the stored midi param values will be sent to your midi device, effectively loading a patch.
+It's possible in this way to store all your sound's patch data with your mosaic patch.
 This is particularly practical for devices with less midi parameters or where the device's interface is not particularly intuitive.

 ### Trig Params

 Most devices in _Mosaic_ feature a set of trig params that alters either the quality of the sound or the trig in some way.
 These params can be trig locked.
-Trig locking is a powerful sequencer device seen on Elektron synthesizers.
+Trig locking is a powerful sequencer device seen on Elektron synthesisers.
 Each step can be assigned a unique param value, allowing for endless sound variations.
 See the channel page section for details on how to assign and use params.

 ### Trig Locks